BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Luther.md

 - Christian doctrine require the decisive rejection of an Aristotelian framework
 - Prudence of the flesh (particular prudence) is a self-love without qualification
 - Christianity requires new theoretical framework (apart from tge Aristotle’s one)
+- Christian virtues are other-worldly and do not apply in our world
+- Voluntarism about God's will is true - God makes someting good by its will